 Stéphane has advised both Canadian and foreign corporate clients on internal investigations, both domestic and international, as well as on the design and implementation of compliance programs.

-Before joining the firm as a partner, Stéphane worked for the Federal Department of Justice, with the Royal Canadian Mounted Police Legal Services, with the DOJ Tax Litigation Section and as a Federal prosecutor.
+Before joining Davies as a partner, Stéphane worked for the Department of Justice Canada with the Royal Canadian Mounted Police Legal Services and the Department of Justice Tax Litigation Section and as a federal prosecutor.
 He also worked for the Department of Legislation and Investigations of the Ministère du Revenu of the Province of Québec (now Agence du revenu du Québec) and for the Ministry of Public Safety.

-Stéphane acts (or has acted) for publicly listed and privately controlled corporations as well as organizations located in Canada, the United States and EU countries.
+Stéphane acts (or has acted) for publicly listed and privately controlled corporations in Canada, the United States and EU countries.
 He regularly appears before the Tax Court of Canada, the Federal Court, the Superior Court of Québec, various provincial courts, as well as at appellate levels, including the Supreme Court of Canada.
-He is also allowed to act before French courts and tribunals (District of the Paris Court of Appeal).
+He is also permitted to act before French courts and tribunals (District of the Paris Court of Appeal).